sgutierrez8c54/codeserv/Configuring-Your-Android-Devices.md

 ### What Needs to Be Configured for My Control System?
 #### Control Hub Users

-Teams who are using a Control Hub as the Robot Controller will only need to configure a single smartphone for use as a Driver Station.
+Teams who are using a Control Hub with the integrated Robot Controller will only need to configure a single smartphone for use as a Driver Station.
 The process is as follows,
 * Rename the smartphone to "\<TEAM NUMBER\>-DS" (where \<TEAM NUMBER\> is replaced by your team number).
 * Install the Driver Station app onto the Driver Station phone.
 * Put your phone into Airplane Mode (with the WiFi radio still on).